 Frequently Asked Questions

-Sharron Townsend is incarcerated in the Department Of Juvenile Justice in Florida.
-When he turns 18 he will be transferred to an adult facility
+Sharron Townsend is currently incarcerated in the Florida Deparment Of Juvenile Justice

 - Sharron Townsend Release Date